htoann/Netflix-Clone/README.md

 - Netflix

-> If it has bugs, please let me know
+> If this app has bugs, please let me know